Eligibility

 An Investigator must

-- Hold a Doctor of Medicine, Doctor of Philosophy, Doctor of Science, or equivalent other doctoral-level degrees (e.g., PharmD)
+• Hold a Doctor of Medicine, Doctor of Philosophy, Doctor of Science, or equivalent other doctoral-level degrees (e.g., PharmD, DO)

-- Established Investigator Awards: Eligible investigators who are 5 or more years from completion of fellowship training or post-doctoral program, or applicants who have previously received an Early Career Award from the foundation or an RO1 grant or its equivalent.
+• Established Investigator Awards: Eligible investigators who don’t qualify as Early Career investigators, or applicants who have previously received an Early Career Award from the Foundation.

-Please note that current grantees-investigators are not eligible to apply.
+Please note that current grantees-investigators are not eligible to apply or serve as co-investigators in another application to the Foundation (non-funded advisory roles are allowed).

 Research Proposals

-Well-developed research projects that will develop definitive findings about the biology, translational, or clinical aspects of MDS and related disorders (for Early Career Awards) will lead to subsequent, higher-level funding.
+Well-developed research projects that will develop definitive findings about the biology, translational, or clinical aspects of MDS and related disorders, and (for Early Career Awards) will lead to subsequent, higher-level funding.

 Proposals should address one or more of the following areas within MDS or related conditions: